Aliases for BAAT Gene

 GeneCards Summary for BAAT Gene

 BAAT (Bile Acid CoA:Amino Acid N-Acyltransferase) is a Protein Coding gene.
 Diseases associated with BAAT include hypercholanemia, familial and baat-related familial hypercholanemia.
-Among its related pathways are Metabolism and Metabolism.
+Among its related pathways are Metabolism and Bile secretion.
 GO annotations related to this gene include receptor binding and palmitoyl-CoA hydrolase activity.
 An important paralog of this gene is ACOT2.

 UniProtKB/Swiss-Prot for BAAT Gene